SmithLabBio/popai/docs/usage/cli_tutorial.rst

 First, we use the preview tool to decide what thresholds to use for downsampling.

 SFS cannot be generated from datasets that include missing data.
 To circumvent this, we use a downsampling approach such as that described in Satler and Carstens [(2017)](https://doi.org/10.1111/mec.14137).
-We must choose thresholds for each populations (i.e., the minumum number of individuals that must be sampled for a SNP to be used.)
+We must choose thresholds for each population (i.e., the minumum number of individuals that must be sampled for a SNP to be used.)

 We will use a folded SFS, meaning that we will build the SFS based on minor allele frequencies.